krishnaanaril/krishnamohan.dev/mdblog/what-did-i-learn-this-week-2021---04.md

 ---
 title: What did I learn this week (2021) - 04
-description: 'Weekly summarization and review of things I''ve learned in the third week of January 2021'
+description: 'Weekly summarization and review of things I''ve learned in the fourth week of January 2021'
 published: true
-date: 2021-01-17T00:00:00.000Z
+date: 2021-01-24T00:00:00.000Z
 category: learnings
 keywords: 'cloud'
 ---